INMEGEN/mk-delly/README.md

 Module 003 takes multiple single sample .bcf files and merges them into a multi-sample .bcf file using `bcftools merge`.

 After sample merging, 003 applies `delly-parallel filter` in germline mode to compare read depth ratios between SV carriers and SV non-carriers.
 A SV is marked as PASS when its read depth ratio meet certain theoretical thresholds.
 [For more info click here](https://groups.google.com/forum/#!topic/delly-users/44_6F5pa9bI).

+Final results are a BCF file for every SV type detected.

 ### References